-Tomatoes are one of the most popular vegetables (or should that be fruit?) to grow in your own garden.
-Rewarding you with a bounty of tasty crops that are much better tasting than the bland commercially grown tomato varieties bought in supermarkets.
+Tomatoes are one of the most popular vegetables (or should that be fruit?) to grow from seed in your own garden.
+Rewarding you with a bounty of tasty tomato crops that are much better tasting than the bland commercially grown tomato varieties bought in supermarkets.

 Tomatoes are easy to grow & might surprise you at how easy they are to grow from seed.
 With a wide range of tomato seeds to choose from, ranging from small sweet cherry varieties to large beefsteak ones, we will show you how to grow tomatoes and get the best results.